 Over this time a lot has happened, Cray have been bought by Hewlett Packard Enterprise (HPE), and we’ve all had to cope with complexities of the COVID-19 pandemic.
 However, the good news for UK scientists is that the first part of the new national HPC service will shortly be opened to users.

-In his blog post in July 2020, Professor Simon McIntosh-Smith explained what a supercomputer is (EPSRC), what the current national supercomputer, ARCHER, has achieved and what we expect ARCHER2 to be capable of.
+In his blog post in July 2020, Professor Simon McIntosh-Smith explained what a supercomputer, what the current national supercomputer, ARCHER, has achieved and what we expect ARCHER2 to be capable of.
 With the imminent start-up of the ARCHER2 service I wanted to use this blog post to explain where we are and where we hope to get to over the next few months.

 A long, complicated but successful summer